Padmaraju21/Padmaraju21/README.md

 - 👋 Hi, I’m @Padmaraju21
+- 👀 I’m a Full Stack Dev
+- 🌱 Currently working with React Native, Stripe, and PostgreSQL
+- 🌱 Working with TypeScript and JavaScript
-- 👀 I’m interested in Front End Development
+- 🌱 Interested into everything Front End Dev and Designing
-- 🌱 I’m currently learning ReactJS and Java 8
+- 🌱 I’m currently learning ThreeJS